 Air crash incidents are rare, but when they do occur, the results can be devastating.
 Such incidents concern residents of Claremont because the City has three airports nearby that serve small private aircrafts, as well as national and international passenger and air cargo carriers.
 The variety of air services and flight paths require regional coordination to prevent confusion in flight patterns and to maintain safety.
 Potential damages to aircrafts may also result in loss of life and property along its flight path.
 To avoid such outcomes, the Federal Aviation Administration has established land use restrictions to areas surrounding airports and flight paths.

-The eastern parts of Claremont are within the Safety Area 2 of the Cable Airport safety zones z, as identified in the Cable Airport Comprehensive Land Use Plan adopted in 1981.
-This “moderate crash hazard” area includes areas within a 5,000-foot radius of the runways ends, excluding Clear Zones and Safety Area (see Figure 6-5).
-The airport land use planincludes air space restrictions established by the Federal Aviation Administration and restrictions against glare, electronic interference, and smoke that could cause aircraft complications or hazards in the Safety Area.

-Figure 6-5

-Cable Airport Safety Zones

-Additionally, Safety Area 2 may be subject to requirements of Federal Aviation Administration which restrict building heights as follows:

-Any construction or alteration exceeding 200 feet above ground level

-Any construction or alteration:

-- within 20,000 feet of a public use or military airport which exceeds a 100:1 surface from any point on the runway of each airport with at least one runway more than 3,200 feet

-- within 10,000 feet of a public use or military airport which exceeds a 50:1 surface from any point on the runway of each airport with its longest runway no more than 3,200 feet

-Land uses and developments in these areas should avoid potential glare, electronic interference, or smoke that may affect aircraft operations.
+The eastern parts of Claremont are within some of the compatibility zones, as identified in the 2015 Cable Airport Land Use Compatibility Plan.
+The purpose of the Compatibility Plan is to promote compatibility between Cable Airport and the land uses that surround it.
+As required by state law, the plan provides overarching guidance to affected land use jurisdictions with regard to airport land use compatibility.
+The Plan also outlines measures to guide use of the document by particular local agencies, including Los Angeles County Airport Land Use Commission and the City of Claremont, specifically, coordination between the jurisdictions should occur to encourage appropriate land use compatibility review.

+The 2015 Cable Airport Land Use Compatibility Plan can be found in Appendix XX of this document.

 Police and Emergency Services